flxtreme/todoapp/README.md

 # Todo App

 A modern todo application built with Next.js and deployed on GitHub Pages.
+This project showcases the integration of custom npm packages including **flxhelpers** and **todo-app-engine** to create a robust task management solution.

 ## 🚀 Live Demo